 Save to Pinterest There's something magical about sheet pan dinners - minimal cleanup, maximum flavor, and the satisfaction of watching everything cook together in perfect harmony.
 This Sheet Pan Teriyaki Salmon transforms simple ingredients into an impressive meal that brings restaurant-quality Asian flavors to your home kitchen.
 The sweet and savory homemade teriyaki sauce caramelizes beautifully on the salmon while the vegetables roast to crisp-tender perfection alongside.

-The beauty of this teriyaki salmon is in its simplicity and balance.
+Save to Pinterest The beauty of this teriyaki salmon is in its simplicity and balance.
 The rich, fatty salmon pairs perfectly with the sweet-savory sauce, while the crisp vegetables provide texture and freshness.
 The homemade teriyaki sauce - with its perfect blend of soy, honey, garlic and ginger - creates a glaze that will have everyone reaching for seconds.

 Ingredients